BOOM (BOOM) Reaches Market Cap of $2.80 Million

-BOOM (CURRENCY:BOOM) traded up 0% against the U.S. dollar during the 1-day period ending at 17:00 PM ET on January 16th.
-During the last seven days, BOOM has traded down 0.2% against the U.S. dollar.
-BOOM has a total market capitalization of $2.80 million and $34,852.00 worth of BOOM was traded on exchanges in the last day.
-One BOOM coin can now be purchased for about $0.0036 or 0.00000008 BTC on exchanges.
+BOOM (CURRENCY:BOOM) traded 0% lower against the dollar during the 1-day period ending at 16:00 PM E.T. on January 17th.
+During the last week, BOOM has traded down 0.2% against the dollar.
+One BOOM coin can now be bought for $0.0036 or 0.00000009 BTC on major cryptocurrency exchanges.
+BOOM has a market cap of $2.80 million and $79,543.00 worth of BOOM was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.